 Only a small literature has analyzed the impact of sudden changes in the contracting environment using detailed, country-specific firm data as we do in this paper.
 Lilienfeld-Toal et al. (2012) and Vig (2013) look at reforms in India that empowered creditors in seizing assets of defaulting firms.
 They find that strengthening enforceability can lead to a decline in borrowing, especially for smaller firms.
-These papers are part of a stream of research arguing that enhancing creditors' rights makes it harder for firms to access credit.
-Our results also speak to an emergent literature on court efficiency and economic outcomes (e.g., Chemin (2010) and Ponticelli (2013)), but are different in that the reform we consider makes courts less central to financial contracting.
+These papers are part of a stream of research arguing that enhancing creditors' rights can make it harder for firms to access credit.
+Our results also speak to an emergent literature on court efficiency and economic outcomes (e.g., Chemin, 2010; and Ponticelli, 2013).

-Our paper adds to the capital structure literature that considers the supply of credit as a driver of observed leverage ratios (e.g., Faulkender and Petersen (2006) and Leary (2009)).
-A handful of papers in this literature study the impact of collateral on leverage.
-Among recent studies, the emphasis has been on variations in the value (Benmelech et al. (2005) and Gan (2007)), quantity supply (Campello and Giambona (2013)), or salability (Benmelech (2009)) of tangible assets that can be used as collateral.
-Our study is different as it identifies the impact of the enlargement of the contracting space - what is accepted as collateral - on corporate debt.
+Our paper adds to the literature that studies the impact of collateral on leverage ratios.
+Among recent studies, the emphasis has been on variations in the value (Gan, 2007), quantity supply (Campello and Giambona, 2013), or salability (Benmelech, 2009) of assets that are used as collateral.
+Our study is different as it identifies the impact of the enlargement of the contracting space - what is accepted as collateral - on access to debt financing.
+In this way, our results are important for economic policy-makers, who cannot alter asset liquidation values or their supply in secondary markets, but can alter collateral menus as a way to enhance financial contractibility.
 Our paper also stands out in that real-side outcomes such as productivity, labor, or profitability are only rarely examined in conjunction with the impact of collateral on access to credit.3